uberspark/tests-and-evaluation/README.md

 # tests-and-evaluation
-Tests and evaluations associated to our LENS project work
+Tests and evaluations associated to the framework